natstar93/your-first-trainline-graphql/06-Departing-services.md

 _Hint: look at the status resolver._

 #### Exercise 6.2.
+Optional
-Can you refactor your new resolver into a separate module: `graphql/departing-services-resolver.js`?
+Refactor your new resolver into a separate module: `graphql/departing-services-resolver.js`.

 #### Checkpoint